 For this reason, it’s important to consult your healthcare providers before you decide to start using CBD oils.

 Some of these side effects of CBD include:

 ● Drowsiness and fatigue

-Marijuana is classified as a controlled substance in the United States by federal law.
+THC largely comes from marijuana, which is a controlled substance in the United States by federal law.
 Prior to 2018, hemp and marijuana were considered the same thing.